leanprover/fp-lean/functional-programming-lean/src/type-classes/coercion.md

 ```lean
 {{#example_decl Examples/Classes.lean Adder}}
 ```
-A function that adds five to its argument has a `5` in the `howMany` field:
+A function that adds five to its argument has a `5` in the `howMuch` field:
 ```lean
 {{#example_decl Examples/Classes.lean add5}}
 ```